line/line-platform-feedback/README.md

 ### Do I need to have a server to create a LINE bot?

 Yes, you need to have a server with a SSL certificate to communicate with the LINE Platform.
-You can get free SSL certifcates using a service such as Let's Encrypt or StartSSL.
+You can get free SSL certificates using a service such as Let's Encrypt or StartSSL.
 It's also possible to try out the LINE Bot SDK using Heroku or another similar cloud service.

 ### Do I need to use SSL on my server?